sijuswamy/ks_siju_CB.AI.R4CEN24003_Computational-Mathematics-for-DataScience/README.md

 ---

-Thank you for visiting the **Computational Mathematics for Data Science** repository.
-Please feel free to explore the assignments and projects, and don't hesitate to reach out if you have any questions or suggestions!
+Thank you for visiting Course work repository.
+Please feel free to explore the assignments and projects, and don't hesitate to reach out if you have any questions or suggestions at <sijuswamy@gmail.com>!

+## Acknowledgements

+I would like to express my sincere gratitude to the following individuals for their invaluable guidance and support throughout the **Computational Mathematics for Data Science** course and during the completion of this project:

+- **Dr. K.P.
+Soman**, Dean, ASAI: For his continuous encouragement, guidance, and support throughout the course.
+- **Dr. Vipin V**, Thesis Supervisor: For his mentorship, insightful feedback, and unwavering support in the successful completion of my coursework and projects.
+- **Dr. Soumya V**, Coordinator, PG Programmes: For her constant motivation, constructive feedback, and organization of the course activities.
+- The faculties of the Department of Computational Engineering and Networking (CEN) at *Amrita Vishwa Vidyapeetham*, Coimbatore: For their support and dedication to providing quality education in computational mathematics and machine learning.

+Thank you all for helping me develop the skills and knowledge that have been essential to my academic and professional growth.